24 years old and from Benin City, Nigeria.

 Presley’s journey took three-and-a-half months.
 To leave Nigeria he was packed inside of a bus with many others––more people than he was either able to recall, count, or tell me in the moment.
 He said people were stacked on top of each other’s laps, and on the floor, into the gaps between the legs of seated passengers.

 Before crossing the Niger border a tire on the bus blew out.
 They emptied the bus, and hid in the bushes while awaiting repair.
 But the repairs never happened, and they were directed to bicycles, on which traveled two people for two hours until they safely crossed the Niger border.

 Presley arrived at 5:00pm, then waited until midnight to make the next transfer, since you can really only travel safely at night, in the dark.
 He arrived in Zinder, Niger, the country’s second-largest city that lies off the main road to Agadez; he remained in Zinder for 5 days.

 He was in a compound in Agadez with over 100 people.
 There was a raid.
 Everyone ran.
 He was directed to pay money to his new traffickers, 150K Nigerian Naira (NGN), to continue onward; somehow he negotiated around this, possibly from the help of a different trafficker saying he’d already paid and was clear to go.

 The account is hazy.
 Again, even if you speak the same language (in this case, English) there are differences in phrasing and meanings to words that create translation difficulties between cultures.

-Presley crossed the Sahara desert in the back of a pickup truck with, he says, 105 people.
-This is the highest figured I’ve had quoted to me yet.
-Typically, the number is around 25-40.
+Presley crossed the Sahara desert in the back of a pickup truck with 105 people.
+This is the highest figured I’ve had quoted yet; typically, the number is 25-40.
 He says people were stacked on top of each other’s laps.

 The journey across the desert took six days.
 Two people died, one girl, and one man, who they stopped to bury on the side of the road.
 He said he saw “so many graves” along the way; he was scared.